 You’ll need to maintain detailed records of every step, including complaint forms, witness statements, and interview notes.
 It’s essential to date and sign all documents, and keep them in a secure, confidential location.

+You should document your investigation timeline, including when you received complaints, conducted interviews, and made decisions.
 Don’t forget to record any physical evidence, such as emails, photos, or video footage.
 You’ll want to maintain copies of all correspondence related to the investigation and create a final report that summarizes your findings, analysis, and recommendations.

 Common Pitfalls to Avoid During Investigations